Cologne’s unconventional beer gardens

 If you’re lucky enough to grab a beach lounger in the front row, leave the local office workers to discuss business or the latest grape harvest in the rows behind you –simply relax and let your gaze wander over the Adenauerweiher pond in front of you.
 The bar list comprises the city’s best Kölsch varieties, tasty pilsner beer and good wines, along with alcohol-free ginger-orange lemonade and passionfruit spritzers for the healthy-minded (or indeed any underage children).
 Seaside Garden is known for its attentive service and quiet location off the beaten urban track, so visitors go into holiday mode very quickly.
 In other words, once ensconced in that beach lounger you won’t want to leave any time soon, especially once you discover the yummy dishes served straight from the restaurant kitchen on site.

 After a thorough refurbishment, the Flora botanic gardens have returned to the list of Cologne’s prime hangouts.
 Not just because of the gorgeous horticultural space – there’s also the small matter of what is probably Cologne’s most original beer garden (whose name translates to “Thanks to Augusta”).
-An afternoon or evening here goes a little bit like this: you walk up to the counter and order some appetising snacks (served in glass jars), such as carrot-apricot salad or potato soup.
+An afternoon or evening here goes a little bit like this: you walk up to the counter and order some appetising snacks (served in glass jars), such as “Flora” salad or carrot-coconut soup.
 Then you follow up with your favourite beer or a bottle of yummy organic rosé wine.
 Once you’ve paid up, you’re handed a lovingly packed picnic basket and take it over to one of the many tables on the patio.
 It doesn’t get much better than this.
 And why Augusta?
 Well, she was the wife of Prussian king Wilhelm I, who took over the patronage of the construction and maintenance of the botanic gardens in 1863.
 So now you know.

 Schillplatz in Nippes